Heterotic flux backgrounds and their IIA duals

 where $\bJ_{\!L}$ is a left-moving current (belonging either to the internal theory or the additional left-moving current algebra) with conformal weights $(h,\hb) = (1,0)$, and $\Psi_{\!R}$ is a right-moving fermion with $(h,\hb) = (0,1/2)$.
 The latter operator is the lowest component of a (0,1) superconformal current algebra (SCCA).
 The existence of SCCAs leads to strong constraints on the theory~\cite{Dixon:1987yp}.
 For instance, a theory with a non-abelian SCCA does not have any massless fermions in the spectrum, while an abelian SCCA is equivalent to a free compact (0,1) SCFT, and its presence implies that the compactification has a non-chiral spectrum; moreover, every massless fermion must be neutral with respect to an abelian SCCA.

-A unitary N=2 SCA with c=3 has a canonical decomposition into two abelian N=1 SCCAs.
+A unitary N=2 SCA with c=3 and integral R-charges has a canonical decomposition into two abelian N=1 SCCAs.
 This follows from a Sugawara decomposition of the generators $J, G^\pm, T$ into a pair of free fermions $\Psi, \Psib$ and bosonic currents $\p Z, \p \Zb$:

 As a consequence of this, we immediately see that the massless spectrum of a perturbative heterotic vacuum with N=2 spacetime supersymmetry has two canonical gauge bosons associated to the two SCCAs.
 All massless fermions, including the gravitini, are neutral with respect to these, and furthermore, these symmetries cannot be either spontaneously broken or enhanced to a non-abelian symmetry within perturbation theory.
 Of course this is not surprising from the spacetime point of view, where we also expect two canonical gauge bosons --- the graviphoton and the partner of the heterotic axio-dilaton.
 The former belongs to the gravity multiplet, while the latter is in a vector multiplet.\footnote{The natural multiplet structure for the axio-dilaton is the ``vector--tensor'' multiplet~\cite{deWit:1995zg}; it can be dualized to a standard vector multiplet, at least as far as perturbation theory is concerned.} Note that in what follows, \emph {when we speak of ``the gauge symmetry'' of an N=2 theory, we will leave out the graviphoton.}